Skip to main content Stan Consulting LLC · Marketing Atlas · Case File · Google Ads · The Conversion Goal That Counted Add-to-Carts as Sales

 L1 Tracking and goal definition Source defect

 The conversion-goal grouping had add-to-cart and purchase both marked as primary.
 This is the structural defect.
 Add-to-cart is a useful secondary signal for some campaigns and an unsafe primary signal for almost all of them.
 The default GTM-Shopify integration pushed both events at parity, and the agency had imported them at parity.
-The algorithm read the combined goal as the truth.
+The algorithm assess the combined goal as the truth.

 The conversion-value attached to the add-to-cart event compounded the issue.
 Add-to-cart should not carry a revenue value at all in the Google Ads sense; the user has not transacted.
 Counting cart value as revenue value pushes the bidding algorithm toward audiences that build large carts they do not buy.